Chromaticism/LCExample/README.md

-# Leetcode
+# L&C
-## This is the solution of leetcode problem in Java
+## This is the solution of L&C problem in Java